Henry Phipps Jr.: Real estate

-In 1916, he purchased property in Great Neck, Long Island in the Village of Lake Success and in 1917, began construction on a thirty-nine-room Georgian mansion summer home, which was completed in 1919.
-He named the home, Bonnie Blink, which is Scottish for Pretty View.
-After his death, the mansion and property were donated to the school district and have since become William A. Shine Great Neck South High School.
+In 1916, he purchased property in Great Neck, Long Island in the Village of Lake Success.
+In 1917 he had construction begun there on a thirty-nine-room Georgian mansion summer home; it was completed in 1919.
+He named the home 'Bonnie Blink', which is Scottish for Pretty View.
+After his death, the mansion and property were donated to the school district.
+The mansion became the administrative building for the district, and the William A. Shine Great Neck South High School and middle school were built on the estate.

-In 1926, he bought Island Beach, which was sold by his heirs in 1953 to the State of New Jersey.
+In 1926, Phipps bought Island Beach, New Jersey.
+His heirs sold it in 1953 to the State of New Jersey.
 Now known as Island Beach State Park, it is the last remaining stretch of undeveloped barrier island on the central New Jersey coast.

 Phipps was one of the pioneer investors in Florida real estate.
 At one time, he and his family owned one-third of the town of Palm Beach, 28 miles (approximately 45 kilometers) of oceanfront between Palm Beach and Fort Lauderdale, prime bay front property in downtown Miami, and 29,653 acres (approximately 12,000 hectares) of land in Martin County.
-The Phipps family donated to the town of Palm Beach one of the most significant gifts in county history: an ocean-to-lake frontage property that is now known as Phipps Park.
+The Phipps family donated an ocean-to-lake property to the town of Palm Beach.
+This was one of the most significant gifts in county history; the property is now known as Phipps Park.

 Philanthropy

 Phipps believed that those who have achieved great wealth should give back for the public good and create institutions dedicated to that purpose.
-As such he was involved with a number of philanthropic causes, the best known of which is the Phipps Conservatory and Botanical Gardens in Schenley Park, an 1893 gift to the city of Pittsburgh.
-Among his many benevolent works, he also funded the Phipps Institute for the Study, Treatment and Prevention of Tuberculosis at the University of Pennsylvania and The Henry Phipps Psychiatric Clinic at Johns Hopkins Hospital which in 1913 made possible the first inpatient facility in the United States for the mentally ill constructed as part of an acute care hospital.
+He was involved with a number of philanthropic causes, the best known of which is the Phipps Conservatory and Botanical Gardens in Schenley Park, an 1893 gift to the city of Pittsburgh.

+Among his many benevolent works, he also funded the Phipps Institute for the Study, Treatment and Prevention of Tuberculosis at the University of Pennsylvania.

+Another major project was funding The Henry Phipps Psychiatric Clinic at Johns Hopkins Hospital.
+In 1913 this supported the first inpatient facility in the United States for care of the mentally ill that was constructed as part of an acute care hospital.